totemo/watson/README.md

 Check individual blocks using a coal ore block.
 Watson will draw this query result in 3-D, the same as with a "coords" query.

 Possibly take some screenshots.
 The screenshot filename will include the name of the player whose last edit was selected.
+Depending on the Watson settings, the screenshot may also be placed in a subdirectory of the Minecraft .minecraft/screenshots directory.
+See the section on Screenshot Management for more information.

 When you're done investigating, clear the currently stored edits.
 This also clears the player name (in screenshot filenames) and information about the coordinates, time and block type of the most recently selected edit.